-Study design, participants and ethics
+Study Design, Participants and Ethics

-The design and methods of TAHS have been summarised above and reported in detail elsewhere [8, 9].
-In 1968, 8583 students (98.8% of all school students aged 7 years and born in Tasmania) were recruited.
-The children underwent a clinical examination including spirometry, and their parents completed a questionnaire.
+The design and methods of TAHS have been summarized above and reported in detail elsewhere [8, 9].
+In 1968, 8,583 students (98.8% of all school students aged 7 year and born in Tasmania) were recruited.
+The children underwent a clinical examination including spirometry and parents completed a questionnaire.
 Follow-up studies were conducted at 13, 18, 45, 50 and 53 years with spirometry measured.
-In 2002, when the participants were 45 years old, we traced 7562 (88.1%) of the original 1968 cohort, and 5729 (78.4%) of those traced completed a postal survey.
-A subgroup of these respondents, enriched for cases of asthma or cough reported in childhood or adulthood, were invited to participate in another clinical study, which included spirometry and collection of blood samples (n=1405).
-In the most recent TAHS follow-up in 2012, all those from the original cohort who were alive (53 years) and had up-to-date contact
+In 2002, when the participants were 45 years old, we traced 7,562 (88.1%) of the original 1968 cohort and 5,729 (78.4%) of those traced completed a postal survey.
+A subgroup of these respondents, enriched for cases of asthma or cough reported in childhood or adulthood, were invited to participate in another clinical study, which included spirometry and collection of blood sample (n=1,405).
+In the most recent TAHS follow-up in 2012, all those from the original cohort who were alive (53 years) and had up-to-date contact details, were invited to attend a clinical visit, where pre and post-BD spirometry was measured again and a new peripheral venous sample were obtained and processed [8].
+The TAHS study was approved by Ethics Committees of all participating institutions, and all participants signed their written informed consent.